 - Home prices have outpaced income.
 The average income-to-housing cost ratio is 30 percent.
 In some metro areas, it's skyrocketed to 40 or 50 percent.
 Unfortunately, metro areas are also where the jobs are.
 That forces young people to pay more for rent to be close to a job that doesn't pay enough to buy a house.
 Thirty-two percent of home sales today are going to first time homebuyers, compared to 40 percent historically, says the National Association of Realtors.
 Typically, this buyer is 32, earns $72,000, and pays $182,500 for a home.
 A two-income couple pays $208,500 on average.

 - Homeowners are not taking as much equity out of their homes.
 Home equity rose to $85 billion in 2006.
 It collapsed to less than $10 billion in 2010.
 It remained there until 2015.
 By 2017, it had only risen to $14 billion.
 Obamacare is one reason for that.
 Bankruptcy filings have fallen 50 percent since the ACA was passed.
 In 2010, 1.5 million people filed.
 In 2016, only 770,846 did.

 - Some people point that national housing prices have exceeded their 2006 peak.
 But once they are adjusted for 11 years of inflation, they are only at the 2004 level.
-Between 2012 and 2017, home prices have risen 6.5 percent a year on average.
+Between 2012 and 2017, home prices rose 6.5 percent a year on average.
 Between 2002 and 2006, they rose 7.5 percent annually.
 In 2005, they skyrocketed 16 percent.

 - Homebuilders focus on high-end homes.
 New homes are larger and more expensive.
 The average size of a new single-family home is almost 2,700 square feet.
 That compares to 2,500 square feet in 2006.

 Five Conditions That Could Cause a Collapse

 Higher interest rates have caused a collapse in the past.
 They make loans more expensive.
 That slows home building and decreases its supply.
 It also slows lending, which cuts back on demand.
 Overall, a slow and steady interest rate increase won't create a catastrophe.